MichelDucartier/ada-jekyll/index.md

 ### The effect of genre on a movie's success

-To deepen our understanding, we nos focus on predicting a movie's success using some actor features.
+To deepen our understanding, we now focus on predicting a movie's success using some actor features.
 We started by putting movie characters into groups based on their persona, creating clusters of characters with similar personalities.
 Our goal was to see if physical features of actors, like gender, have any effect on how successful their movies are, given that they have roughly the same role (same persona).